Checkmk/checkmk/README.md

 ## Getting started

-Please have a look at the [official handbook](https://checkmk.com/cms_intro.html) on how to get started with Checkmk.
+Please have a look at the [beginners guide](https://docs.checkmk.com/2.0.0/en/intro.html) on how to get started with Checkmk.

 ## Want to contribute?